New obstructions to symplectic embeddings

-\begin{proposition} For a suitable choice of almost-complex structure $J \in \mathcal{J}_E$, and for a generic family of paths $p_i(t)$, the conclusions of Proposition \ref{path1} hold for all $N$.
-Further, let $f_N(t)$, for $t \in [0,1]$, be a generic $1$-parameter family of curves representing a component of ${\mathcal N}_N$.
-If the subsequences $f_{N_j}(0)$ and $f_{N_j}(1)$ both converge, then the top level curves of the two corresponding limiting holomorphic buildings, that is the curves which map into $(\CC P^2 \smallsetminus E)^{\infty}_- $, have identical images. \end{proposition}
+\begin{proposition} There is a subset of $ {\mathcal J}_E^{\star}$ of the second category such that for each $J$ in this subset the induced $J^N$ are all regular in the sense of Lemma \ref{regular1} and the corresponding limiting almost-complex structures on $(\CC P^2 \smallsetminus E)^{\infty}_- $, $SE$ and $E_+^{\infty}$ are regular for somewhere injective finite energy pseudo-holomorphic curves of genus zero.
+For such $J$ there exist a subset of paths in $\Lambda(E \smallsetminus \Sigma)$ of the second category such that the conclusions of Proposition \ref{path1} hold for all $N$.
+Furthermore, if subsequences $f_{N_j}(0)$ and $f_{N_j}(1)$ both converge, then the top level curves of the two corresponding limiting holomorphic buildings (that is, the two collections of limiting curves which map into $(\CC P^2 \smallsetminus E)^{\infty}_- $) have identical images. \end{proposition}